Data Science vs Software Engineering: Which One Offers Better Career Perks in 2023

 The primary task of a data scientist is to process all inside and outside source data for the company.
 Data scientists also have to attend meetings with their superiors and inform their work.

-Moreover, many data scientists and business stakeholders work together to achieve company goals and understand crucial statistics.
+Also, many business people and data scientists work together to reach company goals and understand important statistics.
 They often develop data models to process and create algorithms to predict the result for any future business operations outcome.

 Data scientists have to process the raw data and discover any business opportunities.
 Their work should help the managers make decisions efficiently based on current trends, interests, and statistics.